-- We have launched two Accountable Care Organizations to help thousands of physicians provide better, less costly care to Medicare beneficiaries, and we run a major Patient Centered Medical Home initiative.
+- We have launched Accountable Care Organizations to help thousands of physicians provide better, less costly care to Medicare beneficiaries, and we run a major Patient Centered Medical Home initiative.
 Learn more about these and other population health efforts.

 - Through our Pennant Health Alliance, Physician Organization of Michigan and Lean for Clinical Redesign eCollaborative, we help hospitals & physicians improve care quality, safety & efficiency.

 - Nearly 6,000 of our Medical School graduates and former medical residents/fellows live in Michigan, bringing their U-M training to patients in communities large and small.

 - Thousands of students and early-career professionals learn the skills and knowledge needed for their future careers in our hospitals, clinics and laboratories.
 Learn more about our education programs here and our residency programs for early-career physicians here.